carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 - "PPanGGOLiN integrates protein-coding genes and their genomic neighborhood to build a graph."
 - "panRGP method predicts Regions of Genomic Plasticity which are grouped into insertion sites based on their conserved persistent flanking genes."
 - "PPanGGOLiN is designed to scale up to tens of thousand of geneomes, including whole genomes, metagenomes and single-cell annotated genomes."
-requirements:
-- "Install [gephi](https://gephi.org/) to visualize the graphs"
 ---

 <a href="../fig/01-04-01.png">